grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

 [HR]: https://www.haskell.org/onlinereport/haskell2010/ "Haskell 2010 Report"

 ## Part 1: Overview
-1. Top down structure (Gross overview):
+### Top down structure (Gross overview):
-   A. Modules - top most level
+1. Modules - top most level
-      1. Provides way to control namespaces
+   * Provides way to control namespaces
-      2. Helps reuse software in large programs
+   * Helps reuse software in large programs
-   B. Module consists of a collection of declarations
+2. Module consists of a collection of declarations
-      1. Types of Declarations
+   * Types of Declarations
-         a. ordinary values
+       1. ordinary values
-         b. datatypes
+       2. datatypes
-         c. type classes
+       3. type classes
-         d. fixity information
+       4. fixity information
-   C. Next level down are expressions
+   * Next level down are expressions
        1. Has a value and a static type
        2. Heart of Haskell programming "in the small"
-   D. Lowest Level is lexical structure
+   * Lowest Level is lexical structure
        1. Captures the concrete representation of programs in text files
-2. Haskell Kernel (Factoids)
+### Haskell Kernel (Factoids)
-   A. Not formally specified
+   * Not formally specified
        1. Slightly sugared variant of the (typed) lambda calculus
        2. Straightforward denotational semantics
        3. Programs get reduced (desugared) to the kernel before symantics
        4. Provides straight forward reasoning about programs
        5. Provides useful guidelines for language implementation
        6. Reflects true nature of the beast
-   B. Language does not have statements (not imperative)
+   * Language does not have statements (not imperative)
-   C. Language is non-strict (lazy)
+   * Language is non-strict (lazy)
        1. expressions evaluated only if necessary
-   D. Data is immutable
+   * Data is immutable
        1. Names are bound to expressions, not storage areas in memmory
        2. Once bound, can not be changed
-   E. Functions arguments are separated by whitespace
+   * Functions arguments are separated by whitespace
    ```
       myFunction arg1 arg2 arg3
    ```
-   F. The Prelude also adds complexity on top of the sugar added to
+   * The Prelude adds complexity.
+       1, This on top of the sugar added to the kernel.
-      the kernel.
-(Kernal, Compilier, Prelude boundaries can be implementation dependent.)
+       2. Kernal, Compilier, Prelude boundaries can be implementation dependent.
-3. Haskell Namespaces
+### Haskell Namespaces
-   A. Six kinds of names in Haskell
+   * Six kinds of names in Haskell
        1. variables and Constructors denote values
        2. Type system consists of
-         a. type variables
+          - type variables
-         b. type constructors
+          - type constructors
-         c. type classes
+          - type classes
        3. Module names
-   B. Two constraints on naming
+   * Two constraints on naming
        1. Names of variables and type variables are identifiers beginning with lowercase letters or underscore.
 Other types of names are identifiers begin with uppercase letters
        2. An identifier must not be used as the name of a type constructor and a (type) class in the same scope.
-   C. Concrete naming example
+   * Concrete naming example
        1. Int may simultaneously be the name of a module, class, and constructor within a single scope.

 ## Part 2: Lexical Structure
 1. Notational conventions